cdeanj/nextflow-tychus/tychus-docs/installation.rst

    Unable to initialize nextflow environment

-In this case, open a terminal and type the following commands:
+In this case, type the following commands:

 .. code-block:: console
    :linenos: